19 min read

 Beyond that, it has generated 2.2 million jobs in other parts of the economy, including marketing agencies, manufacturing plants that supply hotel goods and service providers supporting tourism infrastructure.

-These figures highlight why a stable, well-staffed hospitality workforce — including immigrant employees — is essential not just for guest satisfaction but for sustaining employment opportunities far beyond the walls of a hotel or restaurant.
+These figures highlight why a stable, well-staffed hospitality workforce — one that includes immigrant employees — is essential not just for guest satisfaction but for sustaining a wide range of employment opportunities beyond the hotel lobby or restaurant.

 Labor Shortages and Policy Responses

-The gap is particularly evident in peak tourist seasons, where understaffing causes longer check-in lines, reduced restaurant hours and delays in guest services.
+The industry's reliance on immigrant labor is more pronounced during peak tourist seasons, where understaffing causes longer check-in lines, reduced restaurant hours and delays in guest services.

 Hotel operators report frequent difficulty in hiring for roles such as Housekeepers, Line Cooks, Dishwashers and Front Desk Clerks.